-"Complainant" refers to anyone that has been subjected to sexual misconduct or any other university policy.
-Complainant also refers to the university when the university files the complaint.
+"Complainant" refers to anyone that has been subjected to sexual misconduct or interpersonal violence.

 "Respondent" refers to anyone that has a complaint of sexual misconduct or any other university policy filed against them.

-A person with authority over the student or employee explicitly or implicitly conditions a term or condition of the student or employee’s education or employment on the individual’s submission to unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature.
-This includes instances where submission to or rejection of such sexual conduct by an individual is used as the basis for educational or employment decisions affecting the individual.
-In determining whether such harassment exists, it is immaterial whether the individual resists and suffers the threatened harm or submits and thus avoids the threatened harm.
+Quid pro quo sexual harassment is when a person with authority over a student or employee explicitly or implicitly conditions a term or condition of the student or employee’s education or employment on the complainant’s participation in unwelcome sexual conduct.
+This includes instances where submission to or rejection of such sexual conduct by a complainant is used as the basis for educational or employment decisions affecting the complainant.
+In determining whether such harassment exists, it is immaterial whether the complainant resists and suffers the threatened harm or submits and thus avoids the threatened harm.

 2. Hostile Environment

-Sexual harassment may create a hostile environment when it is so severe, pervasive, or persistent, and objectively offense that:
+Unwelcome conduct on the basis of sex that creates a hostile environment.
+Unwelcome conduct may create a hostile environment when it is so severe or pervasive, and objectively offense as determined by a reasonable person that:

-Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without consent.
+Penetration, no matter how slight, of the vagina or anus, with any body part or object, without consent; or, oral penetration by a sex organ of another person without consent.

 Consent means actual words or conduct indicating freely given agreement to the sexual act.
 Consent cannot be inferred from silence, passivity, or lack of active resistance.
 There is no consent where there is a threat of force or violence or any other form of coercion or intimidation, physical or psychological abuse.
 Sexual activity is non-consensual if one of the involved parties is incapable of consent by reason of mental incapacity, drug/alcohol use, illness, unconsciousness, or physical condition.
 Sexual activity is non-consensual if any of the involved parties are incapable of providing consent due to but not limited to; use of force or threat of force, coercion, lack of clear words of actions, resistance (verbally or physically), deception, incapacitation, mental capability or age.